benycze/zybo-base/README.md

 * If you want to go back to the debug console - go to the remote target and run `echo g > /proc/sysrq-trigger`
 * You can create a `.gdbinit` file with symbol file loading but be aware of the situation that base linux module address can change between runs
 * Minimize the size of the image to load it faster during the debug.
-This image is larger because you may use it for a different purposes :-)
+This image is larger because you may use it for different purposes :-)